stuburger/yafl/packages/docs/docs/overview.md

 sidebar_label: Overview
 ---

 Let's face it, form libraries are a dime a dozen.
-There's no shortage of options to choose from when picking out an abstration to help you with your daily form needs: there's `redux-form`, `formik`, `formsy-react`, `tcomb-form`, `react-form`, `react-final-form`... the list goes on.
+There's no shortage of options to choose from when picking out an abstration to help you with your daily form needs: there's `redux-form`, `formik`, `formsy-react`, `react-hook-form`, `tcomb-form`, `react-form`, `react-final-form`... the list goes on.
 So what distinguishes **YAFL** from the rest?
 Yafl does some clever things under the hood (at least I think it does) but you don't - and shouldn't - care about any of that.
 Yafl tries to strike a balance between ergonomics, size, and performance.
-Yafl also aims to be the most playful form library on NPM!
+Under the hood there are no weird pub/sub shenanigans going on, no weird `useRef` optimizations - just good solid React.

 ## Motivation